krbz999/visual-active-effects/README.md

 * Double-clicking an effect will toggle it between enabled and disabled.
 * Right-clicking an effect will let you delete it.

-The below video demonstrates how to use it and how it looks, using the module Concentration Notifier as an example.
+The below video demonstrates how to use it and how it looks, using an effect created by the module Concentration Notifier as an example.

 [Visual Active Effects](https://i.imgur.com/Qs8elyp.mp4)